 Guide to financing a home in Mexico (as a non-Mexican)

-Are you looking to buy a property in Mexico?
+Are you looking to buy a property in Mexico as an American?
 It’s important to know how you are going to finance your property in Mexico.
-Here is a quick guide for financing options available in Mexico for you when buying your Mexico property.
+Here is a quick guide for 7 financing options available in Mexico for you when buying your Mexico property.

-Is it possible to finance buying a home in Mexico?
+Is it possible to finance buying a home in Mexico as an American?

-Whether you’re purchasing Mexico property as a second home or as a retirement home on the beachfront of the Riviera Maya, or a condo located in the heart of Playa del Carmen, or a vacation home in Tulum – it’s never been easier for residents of the US or Canada (or other foreigners) to buy a vacation home in Riviera Maya Mexico.
+Whether you’re purchasing Mexico property as a second home or as a retirement home on the beachfront of the Riviera Maya, or a condo located in the heart of Playa del Carmen, or a vacation home in Tulum – it’s never been easier for residents of the US citizens/Americans to buy a vacation home in Riviera Maya Mexico.

 While most homes are purchased in Mexico are using cash, there are other options for financing your Mexico property.

-5 Ways to How to Finance in Mexico as a foreigner
+7 Ways to Finance a Home in Mexico as an American